State Boyle’s law give its mathematical expression

 Robert Boyle, in 1662, gave this law.
 It relates the pressure and volume of ideal gases at constant temperature and mass.
-It states

 “For a fixed mass of a gas, the volume is inversely proportional to the pressure at a constant temperature.”